EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89% EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89%

 Start by checking your eligibility to confirm your LTV band and borrowing capacity.
 Then compare products side by side on our rates page, which updates daily.
 Apply to your top three, negotiate with the offers in hand, and save yourself thousands over the life of the loan.

-The best rate on the market today is NBF's 3.25% Islamic reducing rate, with HSBC's 3.70% leading the conventional side (MortgageCompare.ae rate tracker, 25 March 2026).
+The best rate on the market today is Sharjah Islamic Bank's 3.75% Islamic profit rate, with Emirates NBD's 3.89% leading the conventional side (MortgageCompare.ae rate tracker).
 If your profile qualifies, those are the two to beat.
 Go get your quotes.

 Ready to find your rate?